georgeracu/georgeracu.github.com/_includes/presentations/value-objects.md

 While holding value is a good thing, having meaningful domain concepts around these values is not that easy.

-Take for example a vehicle Vehicle Identification Number [VIN](https://en.wikipedia.org/wiki/Vehicle_identification_number).
+Take for example a vehicle's Vehicle Identification Number [VIN](https://en.wikipedia.org/wiki/Vehicle_identification_number).

 Consider the following simplistic example to add validation at construction time